HEALTH INSURANCE OPTIONS

 Types of Individual Health Insurance

-Comprehensive Health Insurance - Under the Affordable Care Act (otherwise known as “ObamaCare”), everyone must have health insurance that covers their basic health care needs.
-Your insurance plan must cover 10 minimum essential health care services.
+Under the Affordable Care Act (otherwise known as “Obamacare”), everyone must have health insurance that covers their basic health care needs.
+Your insurance plan must cover ten minimum essential health care services.
 These are: outpatient services; emergency services; hospitalization; maternity/newborn care; mental health and substance abuse services; prescription drugs; rehabilitation (for injuries, disabilities or chronic conditions); lab services; preventive/wellness programs and chronic disease management; and pediatric services.